5jt/dyalog-cookbook/manuscript/09-Documentation.md

 We write software for people and people press us for results, which rarely include documentation.
 No one is pressing us for documentation.

-Documentation is for those who come after us, inclusing our future selves.
+Documentation is for those who come after us, including our future selves.
 Since 80% of the lifetime costs of software are spent on maintenance, documentation is a good investment.
 If the software is ours, we’re more likely to make that investment.
 But there will be constant pressure to defer writing it.

 The common result of this pressure is that application code has either no documentation, or its documentation is not up to date.
 Out-of-date documentation is worse than having none.
 If you have no documentation you have no help with the code.
 You have to read it and run it to understand what it does.